 - Encourage physical activity and mobilization if the senior is able.
 Chair exercises can help them stay moving even if they are limited to the hospital bed.

 Comforting a loved one who is hospitalized can be difficult, especially if they aren't able to articulate what they're feeling.
-Ensuring that there is someone on hand to provide support, however, can make a hospitalized loved one feel more confident and cared for.
+Ensuring that there is someone on hand to provide support, however, can make a hospitalized loved one feel more cared for.
 Reach out to the nearest Caring Senior Service to get assistance from a professional caregiver.